thrust26/PacLines/README.md

 ### Start Countdown
 After pressing **Reset** (or the top player's button), a short countdown starts.
 During this countdown, each player must press the paddle button to activate her/his lines for the game.
 Activated lines are displayed colored and with their pellets enabled.

 Immediately after the countdown the game starts.
-Inactive Pac-Mans will be controlled by the game's AI (still a lot TODO).
+Inactive Pac-Men will be controlled by the game's AI (still a lot TODO).

 ### The Game
 Your Pac-Man will automatically move right.
 To move left, hold the fire button.
 The main goal is to clear all pellets of your line without getting caught by a ghost.
 Unlike your Pac-Man, the ghosts cannot wrap around.
 If you eat a bigger power pellet, you can start chasing the ghost for a limited time.
 And you can earn bonus points by eating a fruit.